LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W09-D1-RegularExpressions.md

 ## Regular Expressions

 One way to compare strings to see if they match is to use a *Regular Expression* object, this object is a part of the JavaScript language, and something similar exists in almost every other programming language.

+### Side-note on `grep`

+---

+The command line utility, `grep` (get regular expression) was added to the Unix operating system in 1973[^1].
+It is available in most modern operating systems:

+- **Linux**: It has always been distributed with the Linux operating system.
+- **Mac OS**: it is available in the  terminal.
+- **Windows**: Power Shell doesn't have `grep`, but has the `select-string` command which uses regular expressions for searching.

+---

+### How to Use `RegExp`

 `RegExp` – Regular expression object.
 Used for pattern matching in strings.
 A JavaScript RegExp object can be created two ways:

-- Defined with forward slashes: `let pattern1 = /matchThis/;`
+- Defined with forward slashes: `const pattern1 = /matchThis/;`

-- Or by using the `new` operator: `let pattern2 = new RegExp("matchThisToo");`
+- Or by using the `new` operator: `const pattern2 = new RegExp("matchThisToo");`

 The real power is in finding partial matches.
 Regular expressions are a powerful way to find matches for complex patterns in a string.